Exploring Relations among Fairness Notions in Discrete Fair Division: Fairness Notions

 Note that \cref{defn:prop1} uses strict inequalities, whereas most papers do not.
-This definition is from \cite{feige2025low}, and we use it to make PROP1 a slightly stronger notion without altering its fundamental properties.
-See \cref{sec:notions:prop1} for details.
+This definition is from \citet{feige2025low}, and it makes PROP1 a slightly stronger notion without altering its fundamental properties.
+See \extCref{sec:notions:prop1} for details.

+PROPx (PROP up to any item) \citep{aziz2020polynomial,li2022almost} is another relaxation of PROP.
+It was originally defined for additive valuations over goods: an agent $i$ is PROPx-satisfied if transferring any good to her bundle makes her proportionally-satisfied.
+We extend this definition to non-additive valuations over mixed manna.